ParallelMaths/parallel/pages/9-25-easter-challenges.md

 {.col-5}

 ^^^ hint id=2
-The isosceles triangle also a right-angle triangle, so it was one long side, and two short sides.
-So option is to measure the perimeter of each shape in terms of shorts and longs.
+The isosceles triangle is also a right-angle triangle, so it has one long side, and two short sides.
+So one option is to measure the perimeter of each shape in terms of shorts and longs.
 So, shape (D) is 6 shorts.
 ^^^

 ---